phanthehien/mongo-models/API.md

   order.
 - `limit` - a number indicating how many results should be returned.
 - `page` - a number indicating the current page.
+- Returns a 'promise' as a result
+  where:
+  - if the connection is success, return the results object (result) => { }.
+    Where result:
+        + data - an array of documents from the query as class instances.
+        + pages - an object where:
+        + current - a number indicating the current page.
+        + prev - a number indicating the previous page.
+        + hasPrev - a boolean indicating if there is a previous page.
+        + next - a number indicating the next page.
+        + hasNext - a boolean indicating if there is a next page.
+        + total - a number indicating the total number of pages.
+        + items - an object where:
+        + limit - a number indicating the how many results should be returned.
+        + begin - a number indicating what item number the results begin with.
+        + end - a number indicating what item number the results end with.
+        + total - a number indicating the total number of matching results.
+  - if the connection is failed, return an error object (error) => { }.

 ### `replaceOne(filter, doc, [options])`

 Replaces a document and returns the count of modified documents where: